A Personalized Dialogue Generator with Implicit User Persona Detection: Experiments

-\subsection{Results}
+\subsubsection{Results}

 Table \ref{t1} shows the evaluation results.
-We can see that our approach is superior to all metrics except PPL compared with the baselines.
+We can see that, compared to baseline, our approach was superior in all metrics except PPL.
 Nonetheless, this metric also achieves highly competitive performance.
-CVAE gains a higher Distinct score than HRED and $P^2$ BOT, which could be attributed to catching discourse-level diversity by the Variational Autoencoder.
-Our model rather surpasses CVAE on Distinct and P.Distance, which presents the implicit persona modeling can reflect with more specific user’s persona further making responses informative.
-The comparison with DialoGPT can be seen as an ablation study since our model would degenerate into a GPT-2 when removal of the latent variables.
-It can be observed that ours overall outperforms DialoGPT which reveals the proposed latent variables are beneficial to generating more user-related and diversified responses.
-Ours is slightly inferior on PPL, this is to be expected as stochasticity for the language model brought by the latent variables.
+CVAE gains a higher Distinct score than HRED and $P^2$ BOT, which could be attributed to the variational autoencoder catching discourse-level diversity.
+Our model surpassed CVAE on Distinct and P.Distance, which suggests that the implicit persona modeling can better reflect the specific user's persona, creating more informative responses.
+The comparison with DialoGPT can be seen as an ablation study since our model would degenerate into a GPT-2 with removal of the latent variables.
+It can be observed that ours outperformed DialoGPT overall, which reveals that the proposed latent variables are beneficial for generating more user-related and diversified responses.
+Ours is slightly inferior on PPL, which is to be expected due to stochasticity for the language model brought by the latent variables.